You can create a folder to view your own 360 photos in Oculus 360 Photos on your Oculus Rift S or Rift.

 To move content you've downloaded between multiple Libraries:

-You can add, remove, or delete Library Locations to save apps and files for Oculus Rift to different locations on your computer.
+You can add, remove, or delete Library Locations to save apps and files for your Oculus Rift S or Rift to different locations on your computer.
 Once you've created multiple Library Locations, you can move content you've downloaded from one Library Location to another:

 Your game should now be available in your new Library Location.

-Keyboard shortcuts allow you to quickly access controls and features in the Oculus Rift app using your keyboard.
+Keyboard shortcuts allow you to quickly access controls and features in the Oculus app on your computer using your keyboard.